 And he needs to stop.

-Rick Remender’s take on one of Marvel’s best-known and best-loved superheroes has certainly been an odd one, filled with tremendously poor creative decisions that only serve to further Steve Rogers’ man-pain and exacerbate his suffering (something about which Remender seems just a little too gleeful).
-Issue 1 began with Steve on a mission with Sharon Carter (Agent 13, and also his girlfriend, who sort-of proposed to him at the beginning of issue 1), on which he gets pulled into an alternate dimension created by the crazed scientist Arnim Zola, called Dimension Z, in order for Zola to steal Steve’s blood to recreate the super soldier serum.
-Steve escaped, stealing an infant child from the lab in which he was imprisoned (and to whom the serum was being given), and living in the wilderness of Dimension Z with the native population and the child, whom he considered his son and named Ian Rogers.
-Steve was infected with a Zola consciousness virus, which infects the recipient with a viral form of Zola’s mind which then takes over the host, and had been holding it off for years when he learned that Zola planned to open a portal to Earth and infect the entire planet with his consciousness virus.
-In his preparations to invade Earth, Zola decided to slaughter all the Phroxi (the native population of the dimension), steal Ian back from Steve using Jet Black Zola, who is yet another serum-enhanced child, and brainwash Ian to love Zola and hate Steve.
-Ian viciously attacked Steve, who only defended himself and begged Ian to break the mind control, but just as Ian succeeded in gaining control of his mind, he was shot through the neck by a suddenly-appearing Agent Carter, believing she was saving Steve’s life.
+Rick Remender’s take on one of Marvel’s best-known and best-loved superheroes has certainly been an odd one.
+His comics are filled with tremendously poor creative decisions that only serve to further Steve Rogers’ man-pain and exacerbate his suffering (something about which Remender seems just a little too gleeful).
+Issue 1 began with Steve on a mission with Sharon Carter (Agent 13, and also his girlfriend, who sort-of-proposed to him at the beginning of issue 1).
+During the mission, he was pulled into an alternate dimension called Dimension Z, created by the crazed scientist Arnim Zola, in order for Zola to steal Steve’s blood to recreate the super soldier serum.
+Steve escaped, stealing an infant child from the lab in which he was imprisoned (and to whom the serum was being given).
+For the next twelve years, he lived in the wilderness of Dimension Z with the Phroxi (the native population of the dimension) and the child, whom he considered his son and named Ian Rogers.
+Steve was infected with a Zola consciousness virus (a virus that infects the recipient with a viral form of Zola’s mind, which then takes over the host), and had been holding it off for years when he learned that Zola planned to open a portal to Earth and infect the entire planet with said virus.
+In his preparations to invade Earth, Zola decided to slaughter all the Phroxi, steal Ian back from Steve using Jet Black Zola—yet another serum-enhanced child the same age as Ian—and brainwash Ian to love Zola and hate Steve.
+Ian viciously attacked Steve, who only defended himself and begged Ian to break the mind control.
+But just as Ian succeeded in regaining control of his mind, he was shot through the neck by a suddenly-appearing Agent 13, believing she was saving Steve’s life.
 Ian fell off the ledge where they were fighting, presumably to his death.

-Sharon tried to pull Steve back to Earth, telling him it’d only been minutes since he left even though it’d been twelve years for him.
-They joined forces with Jet Black, who had an attack of consciousness and was trying to protect the Phroxi from her father instead of kill them, and in their attempt to escape Dimension Z they’re all attacked by a gigantic Zola construct.
-Sharon chose to jump on the construct and drive it into Zola’s battlestation, which she rigged with explosives to destroy before it gets to Earth, and detonated the explosives while on the construct, killing it—and herself—in the process.
-Jet dragged Steve back to Earth, and the readers learned that Dimension Z would now be protected by a man calling himself Nomad—obviously, Ian survived somehow, but Steve doesn’t know that, and is now separated from his son by dimensions.
+Sharon tried to pull Steve back to Earth, telling him it’d only been minutes since he left, even though it’d been twelve years for him.
+They joined forces with Jet Black Zola, who had an attack of conscience and was trying to protect the Phroxi from her father instead of kill them.
+In their group attempt to escape Dimension Z, they were attacked by a gigantic Zola construct.
+Sharon chose to jump on the construct and drive it into Zola’s battlestation, which she rigged with explosives to destroy before it reached Earth.
+She detonated the explosives while on the construct, killing it—and herself—in the process.
+Jet dragged Steve back to Earth, and the readers learned that Dimension Z would now be protected by a man calling himself Nomad.
+Obviously, Ian somehow survived, but Steve didn’t know that, and was now separated from his son by dimensions.

 Back on Earth, Steve refused to talk about his experiences and losses in Dimension Z with either SHIELD or with Jet, and instead wanted to get Jet settled into life on Earth.
-Upon seeing his apartment (which, strangely enough, was filled with WWII memorabilia and Captain America-related items from the past), Jet goaded him into burning it all by asking why he’s telling her to let go of her past if he lives amid a shrine to it.
-Later, Steve finally talks about Dimension Z with Sam Wilson (Falcon), declaring that he no longer finds meaning in the world now that he’s lost Ian.
-Sam recognizes that Steve is in a tremendously fragile mental and emotional state and needs to take a break from the field work and talk to someone about what he went through, but Maria Hill calls and insists that Cap come in to deal with Nuke, one of Cap’s old villains.
-Nuke has been slaughtering civilian towns in Eastern Europe and planting American flags there, being directed by a man named Ran Shon, who seems to be a new supervillain calling himself “Iron Nail,” who is a wonderful caricature of the stereotypical “Oriental man who gains dragon powers” and desires to kill and/or incapacitate a vaguely defined geographical area of the world (i.e., the West).
+Upon seeing his apartment (which, strangely enough, was filled with WWII memorabilia and Captain America-related items from the past, including—of all things—Nazi flags), Jet goaded him into burning it all by asking why he was telling her to let go of her past if he lived amid a shrine to it.
+(Which, incidentally, he had never been shown doing before.)
+Later, Steve finally talked about Dimension Z with Sam Wilson (Falcon), declaring that he no longer found meaning in the world now that he’d lost Ian.
+Sam recognized that Steve was in a tremendously fragile mental and emotional state and needed to take a break from the field work and talk to someone about what he went through.
+But Maria Hill called and insisted Cap come in to deal with Nuke, one of Cap’s old villains.
+Nuke had been annihilating civilian towns in Eastern Europe and planting American flags there, being directed by a man named Ran Shen (sometimes spelled Ran Shon, or else just lettered extremely poorly), who seemed to be a new supervillain calling himself “Iron Nail.”
+This “Iron Nail” is a wonderful caricature of the stereotypical “Oriental man who gains dragon powers” and desires to kill and/or incapacitate a vaguely defined geographical area of the world (i.e., the West).

-Putting aside the tremendous issues with characterization that have been inherent in all of Remender’s issues of Captain America so far (Steve being stuck in the past, Sharon reduced to a lost love interest, Ian being cannon fodder, and so on), there are handfuls of problematic things within every single issue.
+Putting aside the tremendous issues with characterization that have been inherent in all of Remender’s issues of Captain America so far (Steve being stuck in the past and living amidst a shrine to himself, Sharon reduced to a lost love interest, Ian being cannon fodder, and so much more), there are handfuls of problematic things within every single issue.
 Many of them center on a core idea: reducing characters to one-dimensional stereotypes that are negative at best and horribly offensive at worst.
 Case in point number one: Joseph Rogers, Steve’s father.
-Not much was known about Joseph Rogers up until this point, other than the fact that he died when Steve was very young and that he was an alcoholic.
+Not much was canonically established about Joseph Rogers up until this point, other than the fact that he died when Steve was very young and that he was an alcoholic.
 In Remender’s flashbacks to Steve’s childhood, Joseph is shown not only being a drunk, but being an abusive drunk, physically assaulting both Sarah Rogers and Steve himself.
-With this, Remender has not only reduced Steve’s father to the worst kind of Irish immigrant stereotype (as both of Steve’s parents were Irish immigrants), but is using this racist caricature of a character as someone with whom Steve identifies.
-Joseph Rogers isn’t the only racist stereotype in Remender’s comics either, as Ran Shon, the self-proclaimed “Iron Nail,” is the worst kind of “Oriental villain” stereotype that seems more reminiscent of comics written during the Red Scare than a character from 2013.
+With this, Remender has not only reduced Steve’s father to the worst kind of Irish immigrant stereotype (as both of Steve’s parents were Irish immigrants), but is using this racist caricature of a character as someone with whom Steve identifies and whose behavior Steve explicitly excuses.
+Joseph Rogers isn’t the only racist stereotype in Remender’s comics either, as Ran Shen/Shon/whatever, the self-proclaimed “Iron Nail,” is the worst kind of “Oriental villain” stereotype, and seems more reminiscent of comics written during the Red Scare than a character from 2013.
 He gains his powers from a dragon, hates the “capitalist pigs” and wants to bring them to their knees, and repeatedly waxes rhapsodic about how he wants to “drive a nail into the heart of the West.”
 (For a villain who’s supposedly been trying to kill the West since 1969, he seems remarkably ineffective.)
-Instead of using well-written, compelling characters to drive a story and to influence the backstory of one of the greatest heroes in the Marvel universe, Remender has used racist stereotypes and offensive caricatures.
+Instead of using well-written, compelling characters to drive the story and to influence the backstory of one of the greatest heroes in the Marvel universe, Remender has used racist stereotypes and offensive caricatures.
 Great.

 Steve himself has been extremely poorly characterized during this run of Captain America, but not as much as he has been after returning to Earth.
-As a reader, I didn’t have a huge problem with Steve’s behavior prior to Captain America 11, though I did take exception to Remender having Steve identify with his abusive father and justify his behavior.
+As a reader, I didn’t have a tremendously huge problem with Steve’s behavior prior to Captain America 11, though I did take exception to Remender having Steve identify with his abusive father and justify his behavior.
 But after his return to Earth, the true problems started: Steve is, and has been clearly shown to be, affected by PTSD due to his experiences in Dimension Z and the losses he suffered because of it.
 Yet, whenever help or support is offered to him, he refuses it.
 He refuses leave time, he refuses to talk to SHIELD staff, he refuses to talk to Jet, and he refuses to let anyone on Earth know about Ian’s existence except for Sam.
 Let me make this clear: Captain America is shown repeatedly refusing help for his severe PTSD and grief.
-What kind of message does that send to people who are affected with PTSD?
+What kind of message does that send to people who are affected with PTSD (which may be true for a larger segment of Captain America readers, many of whom are associated with the military)?
 That they should suck it up and deal with it on their own?
 That they shouldn’t need help?
 That they don’t need help?
 That it’s somehow wrong or weak to need or want help?
 This is absolutely unacceptable, and is both dismissive of and insensitive towards those who do have PTSD.

-Jet Black Zola has also become a problematic character for Remender, as he keeps forgetting something quite important about her identity: her age.
+Jet Black Zola has also become quite a problematic character for Remender, as he keeps forgetting something quite important about her identity: her age.
 Jet Black Zola is fourteen years old.
 And yet, inevitably, she is shown wearing nothing more than strategically placed straps wrapped around her body (similar to Leeloo in The Fifth Element) as her battle armor.
+(An example of it can be seen here.)
 On Earth, the only outfits she’s been shown to wear are her battle armor and a strapless bra paired with underwear.
 In Captain America 12, there are panels that focus on the faces of the two male heroes in the scene (Sam and Steve) while focusing on Jet’s underwear-clad ass.
 And as each issue passes, Jet looks less and less like a fourteen-year-old girl and more like an adult female, complete with instances of attempted seduction and generalized femme fatale behavior.
-Let me repeat this: she is fourteen years old.
-Not only is hyper-sexualization of a child who’s barely into her teens off-putting, to say the least, it’s not even remotely acceptable use of a young female character in what’s supposed to be one of Marvel’s most important comics.
+It’s worth repeating: she is fourteen years old.
+Not only is hyper-sexualization of a child who’s barely into her teens off-putting, to say the least, it’s not even a remotely acceptable use of a young female character in what’s supposed to be one of Marvel’s most important comics.